mgedmin/mgp2pdf/samples/pyconlt/README.rst

 My talk from PyConLT 2012

-The PDF is also from 2012 (both of them; dunno why I've got two!)
+The PDF is also from 2012

 This is another presentation where I couldn't use mgp (lack of UTF-8 support) and so had to rely on mgp2pdf exclusively.
 This means any